USE CASES

 Common failure modes

-• Overreacting to isolated outbreak headlines without persistence
+• Overreacting to isolated outbreak headlines without persistence.

 Talosai in Practice